Central Jersey: Academia

-Rutgers-New Brunswick, Monmouth University, Princeton University, Princeton Theological Seminary, Rider University, New Brunswick Theological Seminary, and The College of New Jersey are located in Central Jersey.
+Princeton University in Princeton is one of eight Ivy League universities and the nation, one of the world's most prominent research universities, and consistently ranked as one of the best universities in the world; in the 2023-24 issue of U.S. News & World Report Best Colleges Ranking, Princeton University is ranked the best university in the nation.
+Rutgers-New Brunswick is the flagship university campus of the state of New Jersey.
+Beth Medrash Govoha, the largest Yeshiva in the western hemisphere, is located in Lakewood in Ocean County.
+As of 2019, it had 6,715 students, 2,748 regular and 3,967 in Kollel status.
+Monmouth University, Rider University, and The College of New Jersey are located in Central Jersey as well.
 Each county maintains its own county college, with the exception of Hunterdon County - whose residents may attend either Raritan Valley Community College (located in Somerset County) or Mercer County Community College (located in Mercer County) at no additional cost.
 Monmouth County's residents have the choice of attending Brookdale Community College which was recently listed as one of the top three community colleges in the state.
 Thomas Edison State College in Trenton provides extensive on-line and adult education.
 Kean University is in Union County.

 Tourism and cultural attractions

 Popular tourist attractions in Central New Jersey include Six Flags Great Adventure, Gateway National Recreation Area, Monmouth Park Racetrack, Freehold Raceway, and the many boardwalks along the northern Jersey Shore, in Monmouth County and northern Ocean County.